Chapter 9:

 He walked over towards the middle of the bar, retrieved a stepping stool, then poured some clear sapphire-colored liquid into a tall, thin glass.
 He stepped off the stool before walking to another one of the barrels and pouring some plain clear liquid into it.
 He gently took a small spoon and stuck it in the drink, seemingly scooping the sapphire liquid into the clear liquid instead of stirring it normally.

-I watched, eager for anything to take my mind off the sudden revelation.
-I hardly noticed Vivian yawning, then slowly standing up, then walking over to where I was and taking a seat in the barstool next to mine.
+I watched, eager for anything to take my mind off the sudden change in perspective that I had just suffered.
+I hardly noticed Vivian yawning, standing up, walking, and then taking a seat in the barstool next to mine.

 “You look tired.
 Did Niels run you ragged?”
 She asked with a slight smile.